 Global Social Leaders (GSL)

 The intention of the Global Social Leaders programme is to enable young people to make a real difference in their community by developing and putting into action various projects of their choosing.
 Participants will develop various ‘soft’ skills, such as leadership, working with different outside organisations and each other.
 It is completely student-led and -driven, and the projects are decided upon by those who do GSL.
-This year, they have chosen to create devised PSHE drama pieces for local schools, develop a Careers Aspiration Day for local teenagers and develop a website linking charities with volunteers.
-We will also be looking to create a ‘projects’ team, who will organise and run events in school, which will allow pupils to gain useful management and leadership experience.
+This year, they have chosen to work with local refugees, started a ‘projects team’ to organise and run events in school, and a podcast/radio team who have interviewed employees of the school to encourage an understanding of employment.

 If you have a project or pastime of your own and would like to propose it as a Thursday Activity, we will consider this – as long as you are able to prove you have the motivation and commitment to see it through.
 Start a band, create public art, build stage sets – or anything you are passionate about.
 Once your idea is accepted (you will need to write a short proposal) it will be up to you to ensure it happens.